 DIY Craft Supplies: Make Your Own Glimmer Mists

 Glimmer mists, sometimes called shimmer mist or shimmer spray, are used to add a pretty layer of shimmer to paper projects such as handmade flowers, greeting cards, scrapbook layouts and things like that.
 It can also be used on fabrics and other types of projects as well.
 It is basically just a clear or translucent colored liquid with shimmery mica powders inside.
-It is usually applied using a fine mist spray and if you were to purchase it, it will usually be found in the scrapbook section of craft stores.
-There are a few different brands out there but I feel like they are a bit too pricey and in my experience, they have been hard to find sometimes.
+It is usually applied using a fine mist spray, and if you were to purchase it, it would usually be found in the scrapbook section of craft stores.
+There are a few different brands out there but I feel like they are a bit too pricey, and in my experience they have been hard to find sometimes.
 This is one of the main reasons I've decided to make my own.
 The other reason is that I feel that they cost too much.
 If you are into using glimmer mists, you may want to check out this tutorial.
 Not only will you save tons of money but this recipe yields results that are truly just as beautiful as any glimmer mist you will buy in the craft store, or at least in my opinion.

 What You Will Need:

 - Empty Spray Bottle (2 oz or similar)